-Individuals with a deductible of at least \$1,000 for individual coverage, or \$2,000 for family coverage, who also have an HSA or HRA were assigned to the CDHP group in the CEHCS.
-Those with a deductible of at least \$1,000 for individual coverage (or \$2,000 for family coverage) who did not have an account were assigned to the HDHP group.
-Thus, the HDHP group includes individuals enrolled in an HSA-eligible health plan who had not opened the HSA.
+Individuals with a deductible of at least \$1,250 for individual coverage or \$2,500 for family coverage who also have an HRA, or who were enrolled in an HSA-eligible health plan (regardless of whether the HSA was opened) were assigned to the CDHP group in the CEHCS.
+Everyone else with a deductible of at least \$1,250 for individual coverage or \$2,500 for family coverage was assigned to the HDHP group.
+Individuals with no deductible or a deductible below \$1,250 for individual coverage and \$2,500 for family coverage were assigned to the "traditional" coverage category.
 More detail about the methodology is provided in the appendix.